 Indeed and S1jobs are two helpful job search sites, as well as Gumtree.
 There are plenty of pub, hospitality, and cafe jobs available as well – especially in August when the Fringe Festival is in full swing.

 Getting a UK mobile number

-If you already have a cell phone, I would highly recommend unlocking it before you arrive in the UK, and then order a free SIM card from GiffGaff.
-You can choose from their cheap monthly top-up plans without having to worry about signing a contract.
+If you already have a cell phone, I would highly recommend unlocking it before you arrive in the UK so you can order a free SIM card from GiffGaff.
+They have a range of cheap monthly top-up plans and you don’t have to worry about signing a contract.
 For £10 per month, I get unlimited texts, 500 UK minutes, and 1GB of data.

 If you need to purchase a phone, try one of the major carriers, like Virgin, O2, or Vodafone.
 Their monthly pay-as-you-go plans are very similar for the most part – starting around £20 per month for unlimited texts, 2GB of data, and 500 UK minutes.

 To find the GP closest to you, call 0131 537 8488 or search for it online here.
 Take your passport and proof of address to the office and fill out the required paperwork, and then you should be able to see a doctor within a few days.